Aberration (astronomy): Search for stellar parallax

 The Copernican heliocentric theory of the Solar System had received confirmation by the observations of Galileo and Tycho Brahe and the mathematical investigations of Johannes Kepler and Isaac Newton.
 As early as 1573, Thomas Digges had suggested that parallactic shifting of the stars should occur according to the heliocentric model, and consequently if stellar parallax could be observed it would help confirm this theory.
 Many observers claimed to have determined such parallaxes, but Tycho Brahe and Giovanni Battista Riccioli concluded that they existed only in the minds of the observers, and were due to instrumental and personal errors.
 However, in 1680 Jean Picard, in his Voyage d'Uranibourg, stated, as a result of ten years' observations, that Polaris, the Pole Star, exhibited variations in its position amounting to 40 annually.
 Some astronomers endeavoured to explain this by parallax, but these attempts failed because the motion differed from that which parallax would produce.
 John Flamsteed, from measurements made in 1689 and succeeding years with his mural quadrant, similarly concluded that the declination of Polaris was 40 less in July than in September.
-Robert Hooke, in 1674, published his observations of γ Draconis, a star of magnitude 2^{m} which passes practically overhead at the latitude of London (hence its observations are largely free from the complex corrections due to atmospheric refraction), and concluded that this star was 23 more northerly in July than in October.
+Robert Hooke, in 1674, published his observations of Eltanin (γ Draconis), a star of magnitude 2^{m} which passes practically overhead at the latitude of London (hence its observations are largely free from the complex corrections due to atmospheric refraction), and concluded that this star was 23 more northerly in July than in October.